Jetbo/valheim-server/README.md

 SERVER_PUBLIC      # Sets if the server is public or not (0, 1)
 SERVER_WORLD_NAME  # Sets the world name (string)
 ```

-Run it with `docker-compose run --service-ports vhserver`.
-The server will boot up @ 0.0.0.0 on the container.
-The ports will be mapped to your machine's network IP.